RÚV (TV channel): History

-In 1955, Armed Forces Radio and Television Service Keflavik started broadcasting an English language television service from Naval Air Station Keflavik, which until 1977 was an over-the-air television station.
+In 1955, Armed Forces Radio and Television Service Keflavik started broadcasting an English language television service from the American Naval Air Station Keflavik, which until 1977 was an over-the-air television station.
 Since there was much skepticism over the influence of the Keflavik station, and that it had sufficient coverage in Reykjavik, the Icelandic government began studying the possibility of a state-funded television service in 1963, eight years after the first American broadcasts.

 With the filing of the Television Committee Report in March 1964, it was concluded that no buildings in Reykjavik were appropriate to have a television studio, with the cost of modifying a building being 75 percent of the cost of construction.
 As there were no film or television studios in Iceland, all equipment had to be imported.
 The committee worked with the Icelandic Posts, Telegraphs and Telecommunications Corporation to build a 5,000-watt television transmitter at Skálafell mountain, with low-powered relay stations being built for cost-related reasons.
 In the period between 1964 and 1972, the total cost of the service was to be 224 million krónur, with three sources of financing: television licences, advertising and a levy on the import or assembly of television sets.
 With 2,500 sets available in Iceland in 1963, it was demanded that these sets should be licensed, with RÚV gaining 3.5 million krónur, 4.5 million if there were 3,000 sets in 1964.
 RÚV seized the opportunity to use commercial financing, which in some capitalist countries was seen as an "unnecessary evil".
 Low population (less than 250,000 at the time) and the success of advertising on state radio made it easy for state television to be sustained by commercials.

 The committee suggested that the television service shouldn't start before 8 pm, under the principle that the average family would be, at the average time of coming home (6 pm), listening to the main magazine program on radio; the television broadcast would, from 8 pm, extend for a period of two or three hours.
 No less than 40 percent of total content was to be produced in Iceland.

 The network made its first transmission on 30 September 1966 at 20:00 WET.
 To begin with, transmissions only took place on Wednesdays and Fridays, only gradually expanding to the rest of the week through the years (six days by September 1967), but there were no transmissions on Thursdays.
 In addition, no television was broadcast in July.
 Transmissions in July began in 1983.
 Sjónvarpið was the first public television channel in Iceland and also the first to broadcast in the Icelandic language.
 Having lost its monopoly and sharing the market with Stöð 2 a year before, Sjónvarpið ended the era of television-free Thursdays on 1 October 1987, resulting in the first full week of television in Iceland.